tuna/gdanmaku-server/README.md

     git clone https://github.com/tuna/gdanmaku-server
     cd gdanmaku-server
     ```

+    Pay attention to where you see this guide and what repository you are cloning from.
+    Actual repository address may differ.

-2. Install openssl curl python3 if there isn't
+2. Install `openssl` `curl` `python3` `nano` if there isn't

 3. Install docker and docker-compose
     ```bash